Fast adaptive high-order integral equation methods for electromagnetic scattering from smooth perfect electric conductors: Introduction

 Once an appropriate second-kind integral formulation has been selected, the accuracy of the obtained solution will depend on the discretization and quadrature methods used.
-In this paper, we propose and investigate a fast, high-order, adaptive Nystr\"om method that yields high-order convergence and permits adaptive refinement to capture small features in the geometry.
+In this paper, we investigate the use of a fast, high-order, adaptive Nystr\"om-like method that yields high-order convergence and permits adaptive refinement to capture small features in the geometry.
 Of course, the quality of the geometry description itself also has an impact on the accuracy of the results.
 Here, we use the method described in~\cite{smooth_surface} which allows for the efficient construction of globally smooth complex surfaces with multiscale features, high-order mesh generation, and local refinement.

 With all of this machinery in place, we are able to address challenging electromagnetic scattering problems with millions of degrees of freedom in physically delicate regimes.
 We show that for the effective solution of such problems, {\em all} of the above ingredients play a role in robustly achieving user-specified accuracies in the electric and magnetic fields: well-conditioned formulations, high-order surface representations, and high-order quadratures (complemented by suitable fast algorithms).